expo/expo/docs/pages/versions/unversioned/sdk/permissions.md

 ### Excluding Android permissions in bare workflow

-When adding Expo and React Native modules to your project, certail Android permissions might be implied.
-The modules should only add the relevant permissions required to use the module.
-Sometimes you want to remove some of these permissions.
-Unfortunately, the `android.permission` manifest property doesn't work in the bare workflow.
+When adding Expo and other React Native modules to your project, certain Android permissions might be implied automatically.
+The modules should only add relevant permissions **required** to use the module, however, sometimes you may want to remove some of these permissions.

-When you want to exclude specific permissions from the build, you have to "blacklist" them in your `AndroidManifest.xml`.
+Since the `android.permissions` manifest property doesn't work in the bare workflow- when you want to exclude specific permissions from the build, you have to "blacklist" them in your `AndroidManifest.xml`.
 You can do that with the `tools:node="remove"` attribute on the `<use-permission>` tag.

 ```xml
 <manifest xmlns:tools="http://schemas.android.com/tools">